Intriguing Property and Counterfactual Explanation of GAN for Remote Sensing Image Generation: Counterfactual Explanation

-The proof of \textit{Theorem} 1 can be found in the Appendix.
-The first term in $\mathcal{L}_{\text{AlignMax}}$ represents the original objective of the GAN generator, while the second term is the entropy of the learned representations.
-According to \textit{Theorem} 1, maximizing the entropy of the learned representations can help recover the true content variable of real images.
-This provides insights for improving the quality of generated images.
+The first term in $\mathcal{L}_{\text{AlignMax}}$ represents the original objective of the GAN generator, while the second term is the entropy of the learned representations. \textit{Theorem} 1 states that maximizing the entropy of the learned representation can recover the true content variable of real images.
+This is intuitively valid because any function solely dependent on $\mathbf{c}$ will remain invariant across $(\mathbf{x}, \tilde{\mathbf{x}})$, so it is beneficial to preserve all content information to maximize entropy.
+This theorem initially proves the entropy of the learned representations is positively correlated with the quality of the generated images.
+It subsequently provides insight into enhancing the quality of generated images by enriching feature information.
 Recall that the distribution of samples in the feature space gets denser when reducing samples per class, and the features of individual samples become sparser with reduced classes.
-Consequently, we design two novel adjustment schemes that increase the entropy of the representations learned by the GAN model at the distribution and sample levels.
+Consequently, we design two novel adjustment schemes that increase the entropy of the representations learned by the GAN model at the distribution and sample levels, which will be described in detail below.